-Events recorded when the hardware resource was monitored remain in the iCare Console database.
+Events and BIOS logs recorded when the hardware resource was monitored remain in the iCare Console database.
 To consult them, you must re-enable monitoring for the hardware resource.

-If you want to permanently stop monitoring a hardware resource from the current iCare Console, you are advised to delete the hardware resource from the Resource tree.
-For details, see Deleting a Resource from the Tree, on page 2-22.
+If you want to permanently stop monitoring a hardware resource from the iCare Console, you are advised to delete the hardware resource from the Resource tree.
+For details, see Deleting a Resource from the Tree, on page 2-20.